-This research looked at the role of the internet in public controversies over gender, sexuality and feminism during the period between the 2018 presidential election and the 2020 municipal elections, during the covid-19 pandemic.
+This research looked at the role of the internet in public controversies over gender, sexuality and feminism during the period between the 2018 presidential election and the 2020 municipal elections, during the COVID-19 pandemic.
 Using mixed-methods, we explored online engagement with, and responses to, anti-rights discourse and episodes of sexist and homophobic hate speech in Brazilian social media.
-That meant addressing the role of opaque network architectures and the complex mediations of community and personhood implicated in competing discourses and narrative disputes.
+That meant addressing the role of opaque network architectures and the complex mediations of community and personhood implicated in competing discourses, narrative disputes, and episodes of violence.
 We paid attention to the engagement by different actors, human and digital and interrogated the materiality of Web 2.0 media as a space where interactions take place, and as technological mediation.

-We looked for evidence of the formation of online publics who assemble and mobilize by engaging with issues in and by digital media.
+We looked for evidence of the formation of online publics who assemble and mobilise by engaging with issues in and by digital media.
 Our empirical focus was at a micro level.
-At particular events on social media we selected cases of 'issue networks' (Rogers, 2019) in which anti-rights discourse got disseminated, amplified and responded to, triggered by communicational events over the period between the 2018 presidential election and the municipal elections in late 2020.
-We described cases in terms of their actors, their language, the semiotics and social grammar of their messages, and some measure of how social media platform affordabilities (Taina & Helmond, 2017) and vernaculars (Keller, 2019) shaped different forms of engagement with those networks.
+At particular events on social media we selected cases of "issue networks"15 in which anti-rights discourse got disseminated, amplified and responded to, triggered by communicational events over the period between the 2018 presidential election and the municipal elections in late 2020.
+We described cases in terms of their actors, their language, the semiotics and social grammar of their messages, and some measure of how social media platform affordabilities16 and vernaculars17 shaped different forms of engagement with those networks.

-This report provides a detailed description of the different combination of linguistic, performatic and technological resources utilized by anti-rights actors banding against feminists, LGBT+s and Human Rights defenders, on the one hand; and of the latter's perplexed response to that violence.
+This report provides a detailed description of the different combination of linguistic, performative and technological resources utilised by anti-rights actors banding against feminists, LGBTIQ people and human rights defenders, on the one hand; and of the latter's perplexed response to that violence.
 The humiliation, the outrage, or else, the apathy that the forms of violence documented here contribute to generate work as confirmation of the power of words intended to harm, of the trauma and damage it leaves.
-But, as with all forms of power, its effects are ambivalent; among those three-often combined and sometimes indiscernible-emotional responses, outrage stood out as a site of subjective investment.
-Whereas humiliation and apathy can be characterized as 'silent' emotional responses, the social grammar of outrage requires public legibility.
+But, as with all forms of power, its effects are ambivalent; among

+15 Rogers, R. (2018).
+Otherwise Engaged: Social Media from Vanity Metrics to Critical Analytics.
+International Journal of Communication, 12, 450-472. https://ijoc.org/index.php/ijoc/article/viewFile/6407/2248 those three - often combined and sometimes indiscernible - emotional responses, outrage stood out as a site of subjective investment.
+Whereas humiliation and apathy can be characterised as "silent" emotional responses, the social grammar of outrage requires public legibility.
 Outrage is an emotion that requires naming to become public.
 It is by that naming that the meanings of violence are disputed.
 Giving violence a proper name is part of the feminist struggle.
-The research commitment to the documentation of the struggle for meaning around online violence is also an effort to interrogate the possibilities of feminist investment in digital media in times of adversity, by localizing the collective agency of women, minorities and their political allies in face of dehumanizing acts and discourse.
+The research commitment to the documentation of the struggle for meaning around online violence is also an effort to interrogate the possibilities of feminist investment in digital media in times of adversity, by localising the collective agency of women, minorities and their political allies in face of dehumanising acts and discourse.